Hyperobjekt/bil-site/content/about/what-is-ubi/_index.md

   alternatives to UBI—basic job guarantee and basic capital.
 heading2: History of UBI
 body2: >-
-  Thomas More, Martin Luther King, Milton Friedman and various other significant figures in the fields of politics and economics considered UBI as a tool to change the world around them.
+  Thomas More, Martin Luther King, Milton Friedman and various other figures in the fields of politics and economics considered UBI as a tool to change the world around them.

   The idea of a Basic Income first originated in the 15th century, when